Tatyana Yumasheva: Career

+Business interests

+According to reports by Vedomosti, Yumasheva and her husband have ownership stakes in construction and real estate ventures.
+These include a reported 50% ownership of the Imperia Tower skyscraper in Moscow-City and a 49.58% controlling stake in the construction management company PAO CITY.
+Valentin Yumashev has denied these ownership claims.

+Real estate

+In 2021, media reports indicated that Yumasheva owns a villa valued at €15 million on a Caribbean island.
+In 2010, she had stated on her LiveJournal blog that she owned no property abroad, offering a challenge to anyone who could find such property.
+Lyudmila Telen, First Deputy Executive Director of the Yeltsin Center, stated that at the time of Yumasheva's 2010 statement, the family did not own foreign property, as the villa was purchased in December 2020.

+Valentin Yumashev, in whose name the villa was registered, acknowledged the purchase to Novaya Gazeta.
+He stated that he financed the acquisition through a loan from a Russian bank and personal funds, including dividends from a 1.6% stake in En+ given to him by his former son-in-law Oleg Deripaska, as well as income from consulting and corporate board positions.

 Personal life

 In 1980, Yeltsina married fellow Moscow State University student, Vilen Ayratovich Khairullin.
 In 1981, they had a son.
 They divorced in 1982.

 In 1987, she married Leonid Yuryevich Dyachenko (known as Alexei), a businessman, designer from Salyut Design Bureau, billionaire, and executive director of Urals Energy, a company under investigation by the Putin government as of 2008.
 In 1995, they had a son before divorcing in 2001.

-In 2001, Tatyana married her fellow presidential adviser Valentin Yumashev, and flew to London to have a baby, daughter.
+In 2001, Tatyana married her fellow presidential adviser Valentin Yumashev, and flew to London to have a baby daughter.
 Until 2018, Yumashev was the father-in-law of oligarch Oleg Deripaska.

 Tatyana is a close friend of another multi-billionaire, Roman Abramovich.

 Along with her husband and their daughter, she has been a citizen of Austria since 2009.

 On 25 February 2022, Yumasheva condemned the Russian invasion of Ukraine.

+Sanctions

+On 3 June 2025, Yumasheva and her husband were added to Canada's sanctions list.
+According to the Anti-Corruption Foundation, the sanctions were imposed on individuals alleged to have supported or benefited from the Russo-Ukrainian war.
+The Anti-Corruption Foundation had previously included Yumasheva on its list of officials, citing her role in facilitating Vladimir Putin's appointment first as Prime Minister and then as President of Russia.